No products in the cart

 Why a web developer should get a WordPress website they built audited

-A website audit should help a web developer identify the issues with their client WordPress sites they are building, as well as giving them guidance on how these could be improved upon by implementing changes recommended during a WordPress health check.
+A website audit should help a web developer identify the issues with their client WordPress sites they are building, as well as give guidance on how these could be improved upon by implementing changes recommended during a WordPress health check.

 This means that they will have an up-to-date report of what is working and not working for their client’s site – which can include things such as home page content writing style etc., website performance, to technical items like mini SEO audit!